dmacneill/AxisID/README.md

 <img src="figures/1clr_training.svg" width=1000>
 </p>

+I also checked the performance of this model on the test set.
+For comparison, I labeled the test set twice, and used the second pass as ground truth.
+My "errors" in this labelling are plotted as "Baseline Errors" below:

 ### References

 <a id="1">[1]</a> Y. Gao *et al.,* "Distinctive in-Plane Cleavage Behaviors of Two-Dimensional Layered Materials", *ACS Nano*, 10(9):8980-8 (2016)